What you will do

 - OSHA/MSHA/NICET Certifications a plus.

 Johnson Controls is an equal employment opportunity and affirmative action employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, age, protected veteran status, status as a qualified individual with a disability, or any other characteristic protected by law.
-If you are an individual with a disability and you need an accommodation during the application process please email SpecialAccommodations@Tyco.com
+For more information, please view EEO is the Law.
+If you are an individual with a disability and you require an accommodation during the application process, please visit www.johnsoncontrols.com/tomorrowneedsyou

 A little about us: